rana/ora/README.md

 libraries provided by Oracle.
 The OCI libraries are a standard for client application communication and driver communication with Oracle databases.

-The ora package has been verified to work with Oracle Enterprise 12c (12.1.0.1.0) on Windows 8.1.
+The ora package has been verified to work with Oracle Enterprise 12c (12.1.0.1.0), Windows 8.1 and 64-bit x86.

 ---
 * [Installation](https://github.com/ranaian/ora#installation)